JesperDramsch/nikola-action/README.md

-# getnikola/nikola-action: a GitHub Action for building a Nikola site and deploying it to GitHub Pages.
+# Nikola Action: a GitHub Action for building a Nikola site and deploying it.

-This GitHub Action can build and deploy a Nikola website.

-Current version: getnikola/nikola-action@v4
+This builds off version: getnikola/nikola-action@v4 Current version of last commit is: JesperDramsch/nikola-action@latest

 # Usage